Chevening Gurukul Fellowship for Leadership and Excellence

 Hosted by the University of Oxford

-The Chevening Gurukul Fellowship for Leadership and Excellence is the UK Foreign & Commonwealth Office’s flagship fellowship for India and has run for more than 20 years.
+The Chevening Gurukul Fellowship for Leadership and Excellence is the UK Foreign, Commonwealth, and Development Office’s flagship fellowship for India and has run for more than 20 years.
 The fellowship is aimed at young high-flyers and mid-career professionals from diverse backgrounds with strong and demonstrable leadership potential.
 The fellowship addresses issues faced by leaders in all fields and explores changing ideas and practices of leadership, looking at the implications of globalisation for Indian leaders.

 The fellowship is hosted by the University of Oxford within the Department of Politics and International Relations.